a-zorina/gosh/buildkit/README.md

 Here we parameterize the image build process with our wallet credentials.

-4. Sign the image (WIP: will be automatical i nrelease)
+4. Sign the image (WIP: will be part of build image process)

 ```bash
 # add a label WALLET_PUBLIC to the image